-This is an immediate consequence of our main result, stated in Theorem~\ref{th:self} of Section~\ref{ssec:mainth}.
-As expected by the previous relations, for Problem \eqref{eq:eigen:alpha:tau} the eigenvalue behavior is given by a comparison between $\beta$ and $1$ in the neighbourhood of zero if polymerization vanishes ($\al\to 0$), and in the neighbourhood of infinity if polymerization explodes ($\al\to\infty$).
-For Problem \eqref{eq:eigen:alpha:beta}, it is given by a comparison between $\tau$ and $x$ (in the neighbourhood of zero when $\af\to\infty$ or in the neighbourhood of infinity when $\af\to0$).
+This is an immediate consequence of our main result, stated in Theorem~\ref{th:self} of Section~\ref{ssec:proof:self}.
+As expected from the previous relations, for Problem \eqref{eq:eigen:alpha:tau} the eigenvalue behavior follows from a comparison between $\beta$ and $1$ in the neighborhood of zero if polymerization vanishes ($\al\to 0$), and in the neighborhood of infinity if polymerization explodes ($\al\to\infty$).
+For Problem \eqref{eq:eigen:alpha:beta}, it is given by a comparison between $\tau$ and $x$ (in the neighborhood of zero when $\af\to\infty$ or in the neighborhood of infinity when $\af\to0$).

-One notices that these behaviors are somewhat symetrical: indeed, the first step of our proof is to use a properly-chosen rescaling, so that both problems \eqref{eq:eigen:alpha:tau} and \eqref{eq:eigen:alpha:beta} can be reduced to a single one, given by Equation~\eqref{eq:dilateeP3}.
-Theorem~\ref{th:self} studies the asymptotic behaviour of this new problem, what allows us to quantify precisely the rates of convergence of the eigenvectors toward self-similar profiles.
+It can be noticed that these behaviors are somewhat symmetrical: it is easy to see that

+The first step of our proof is thus to use a properly-chosen rescaling, so that both problems \eqref{eq:eigen:alpha:tau} and \eqref{eq:eigen:alpha:beta} can be reduced to a single one, stated in Equation~\eqref{eq:dilateeP3}.
+Theorem~\ref{th:self} studies the asymptotic behavior of this new problem, which allows us to quantify precisely the rates of convergence of the eigenvectors toward self-similar profiles.

 \